RMalik777/git-commander/README.md

 The quick access toolbar is located at the top of the app.
 It contains the following buttons:

+##### Current Repository and Branch

+The top centre of the app displays the current repository and branch you are in.
+If you haven't opened any repository, it will display `No Repository Opened`.

 ##### Branch ![Branch](https://unpkg.com/lucide-static@latest/icons/git-branch.svg)

 To change branch in the repository, click the icon.
 After that, the popup will appear and you can choose the branch you want to switch to.
 If there are still unstaged changes, you can't switch branch before committing the changes.